homero-s/cc-docker-django-scaffold/README.md

 A [Cookiecutter](https://cookiecutter.readthedocs.io/) template for quickly bootstrapping a **Docker Compose** project scaffold.
 It will allow you to create a  **Django** web application with **Database** support for SQLite and Postgres, and optional **Nginx** reverse proxy support.

-This template sets up a containerized Django project with sensible defaults so you can focus on building your app instead of boilerplate.
+This template sets up a containerized Django project with sensible defaults so you can focus on building a website that can run anywhere.

 ---